raffaelespazzoli/hystrix-kuberneters-instance-discovery/README.md

 I created a simple web app that includes turbine with this initialer and the hystrix dashboard.
 You can find the project here.
 I also created a container with the above web app deplyed on tomcat.
 The container can be found [here](https://hub.docker.com/r/raffaelespazzoli/kubernetes-hystrix-dashboard/).
-[Here](https://github.com/raffaelespazzoli/hystrix-kuberneters-instance-discovery/tree/master/kubernetes-hystrix-dashboard/src/main/kubernetes) you can find sample yaml files nee
+[Here](https://github.com/raffaelespazzoli/hystrix-kuberneters-instance-discovery/tree/master/kubernetes-hystrix-dashboard/src/main/kubernetes) you can find sample yaml files needed to deploy the web app in kubernetes.